-Background: This was a passion project I worked on along with my summer internship work to design a better service for the home maintenance and repair tasks.
-This idea came to my mind based off a couple of personal experiences while getting the chores done here in the US.
-My struggle to find the right expert for home maintenance work inspired me to view this as a design problem.
-Also, this project was a part of the 12 week summer mentorship program conducted by Hoda Pedram—Product designer at Facebook.
+Background: This is a passion project I worked on, alongside my summer 2020 internship, to design a better service for the home maintenance and repair tasks.
+This idea came to my mind from a couple of personal experiences while getting the chores done here in the US.
+My struggle to find the right expert for the home maintenance work inspired me to take it as a design challenge.
+Also, it was a part of the 12 week mentorship program conducted by Hoda Pedram—Product designer at Facebook.
 She encouraged me to apply my design skills to solve this problem and guided me with her valuable feedback and practical strategies.

 Timeline: 5 weeks

-My Role: It is an independent project so I was responsible for end to end design process from understanding the problem space, ideating solutions to, prototyping UI and usability testing.
+My Role: It is an independent project so I was responsible for the end-to-end design process from understanding the problem space, ideating solutions, to prototyping UI and usability testing.

-It is difficult for residents to find the skilled workers that provide home maintenance or repair services, when they want to get the tasks done qucikly.
+It is difficult for residents to find the skilled workers that provide home maintenance and/or repair services, when they want to get the tasks done quickly.

 A delightful mobile app experience connecting vetted local workers to the home owners and tenants in a trusted and convenient way.

-Users can compare the results by using multiple criteria such as rating, work experience and level of expertise to make an informed decisions.
-Also, Users can connect with an upkeeper to negotiate the price, conduct a remote inspection and finalize the quote before hiring the service person.
+Users can compare the results by using multiple criteria such as rating, work experience and level of expertise to make an informed decision.
+Also, Users can connect with an upkeeper to negotiate the price, conduct a free remote inspection and finalize the quote before hiring the service person.

-A progress tracker provides status of the work being done.
+A progress tracker provides the status of the work being done.
 Users can write a review for the service received.
-Also, they can add the upkeeper to their personal collection for a quick access in future.
+Also, they can add the upkeeper to their personal collection for quick access in future.

 Whether in a shared space with family, friends or housemates, most home services can be used by multiple individuals.
 I decided to design a solution for homeowners and tenants living in shared houses, apartments and hostels.
-Some of the stakeholders I considered are the home service providers, property managers, real estate investors and house flippers.
+Some of the secondary users I considered are the property managers, real estate investors, hotel owners and house flippers.